antonhibl/tsunami/README.md

 ## Dynamic Tokens
 Dynamic tokens allows you to implement elements of randomness in your requests.
-Tokens may be placed in your URL, body, and headers file.
+Tokens may be placed in your URL, body, and header values.

 There are currently 2 tokens:
 - {D} - A random digit